mart1nro/joycontrol/README.md

 - Some bluetooth adapters seem to cause disconnects for reasons unknown, try to use an usb adapter instead
 - Incompatibility with Bluetooth "input" plugin requires a bluetooth restart, see [#8](https://github.com/mart1nro/joycontrol/issues/8)
 - It seems like the Switch is slower processing incoming messages while in the "Change Grip/Order" menu.
-  This causes flooding of packets and makes pairing somewhat inconsistent.
+  This causes flooding of packets and makes input after initial pairing somewhat inconsistent.
   Not sure yet what exactly a real controller does to prevent that.
   A workaround is to use the reconnect option after a controller was paired once, so that opening of the "Change Grip/Order" menu is not required.